Characters of the Marvel Cinematic Universe: A–L: Roger Harrington

 Roger Harrington (portrayed by Martin Starr) is a science teacher at Midtown School of Science and Technology.
 In 2010, as a student at Culver University, he grants Bruce Banner access to the computers in exchange for some pizza.
 After graduating, he moves to New York City and goes on to become a teacher and the coach of the Midtown School of Science and Technology Academic Decathlon Team.
 In 2024, he goes as a chaperone on a school-sponsored trip to Europe, but it gets ruined by Quentin Beck / Mysterio.
 Among his former students are Peter Parker, Flash Thompson, Michelle Jones, Ned Leeds, and Betty Brant.
 After Peter Parker was revealed to be Spider-Man by Mysterio, Harrington, Julius Dell, and several students made a display case in his honor as a hero, despite Andre Wilson trying to prevent it, but a few days later, Harrington and everyone else forgot that Parker was Spider-Man because of Stephen Strange's spell.

-As of 2025, the character has appeared in four projects: the films The Incredible Hulk, Spider-Man: Homecoming, Spider-Man: Far From Home, and Spider-Man: No Way Home.
+As of 2026, the character has appeared in four projects: the films The Incredible Hulk, Spider-Man: Homecoming, Spider-Man: Far From Home, and Spider-Man: No Way Home.
+His picture appears in a cameo in Spider-Man: Brand New Day.

 Arthur Harrow

 Arthur Harrow (portrayed by Ethan Hawke) is a cult leader and avatar of Ammit who encourages Marc Spector to embrace his inner darkness.

 Hawke also portrays Doctor Harrow, a psychiatrist version that only exists in Steven Grant's and Spector's mind, who helps Grant confront the truth of his mother's death while denying Khonshu's existence.

-As of 2025, the character has appeared in one project: the Disney+ series Moon Knight.
+As of 2026, the character has appeared in one project: the Disney+ series Moon Knight.